yssource/rhai/doc/src/rust/packages/builtin.md

 let mut engine = Engine::new_raw();
 let package = CorePackage::new();

-// Register the package into the Engine by converting it into a shared module. engine.register_global_module(package.as_shared_module());
+// Register the package into the 'Engine' by converting it into a shared module. engine.register_global_module(package.as_shared_module());
 ```